-Inspection plan in SAP is normally a task list based high-level object describing details about what characteristics must be tested in order to ensure the quality of the product.
+Ans: An inspection plan in SAP is normally a task list based high-level object describing details about what characteristics must be tested in order to ensure the quality of the product.

 The inspection method is detailed info describing how to carry out inspection.
 It is a separate object and can be assigned to either characteristic or in the plan directly.

-Selected set contains a combination of different codes at plant level code group are at the client level
+Ans: Selected set contains a combination of different codes at plant level code group are at the client level

-1. Check the inspection lot status
+Ans: 1.
+Check the inspection lot status

 2. If it starts with CRTD — create or if already available assign task list to inspection lot